randombit/pairings.py/README.md

 Also, being Python this code is not particularly fast :) nor obviously does it provide meaningful side channel protections.
 So you probably do not want to use it for anything at all ever.
+It is primarily intended for learning, and as a prototype for an implementation of the same curve in C++ or Rust.

 Enjoy!

+Implemented:
+ - [X] Optimal ate pairing over a 256-bit BN curve
+ - [X] Point compression for G1
+ - [X] Hashing to G1 (https://www.di.ens.fr/~fouque/pub/latincrypt12.pdf)
+ - [X] Example: BLS signature scheme

 TODO:
- [ ] Extend to support larger prime fields (eg BN-448) [ ] Support hashing onto G1 (https://eprint.iacr.org/2014/043.pdf)
+ - [ ] Extend to support larger prime fields (eg BN-448)
+ - [ ] Elligator hashing onto G1 (https://eprint.iacr.org/2014/043.pdf)
+ - [ ] Point compression for G2
+ - [ ] Example: Boneh-Franklin IBE

 Some useful papers that I referenced in writing this code